 If you have a dental emergency, you can contact us during working hours and we will try our best to see you that very same day.
 If your emergency occurs after hours, you can still call our office and you will receive instructions.
 Our doctor will then be paged and will return your call as quickly as possible.

-Should you need to cancel your appointment, please remember to do so at least 24 hours prior to your appointment, so that you will not have to pay a cancellation fee.
+Should you need to cancel your appointment, please remember to do so at least 2 business days prior to your appointment, so that you will not have to pay a cancellation fee.